dojot/docs/source/security/mqtt-tls.rst

 Common errors are shown by openssl_client (and _server as well):

 - SSL alert number 45: this error indicates that a certificate expired.
-Keep in mind that CRL also expires.
+Keep in mind that CRLs also expire.
 - SSL alert number 48: received a valid certificate chain or partial chain, but the certificate was not accepted because the CA certificate could not be located or could not be matched with a known, trusted CA. This message is